atlassian/react-beautiful-dnd/README.md

 </Draggable>;
 ```

 - `provided.draggableProps (DraggableProps)`: This is an Object that contains a `data` attribute and an inline `style`.
 This Object needs to be applied to the same node that you apply `provided.innerRef` to.
 This controls the movement of the draggable when it is dragging and not dragging.
-You are welcome to add your own styles to `DraggableProps > style` – but please do not remove or replace any of the properties.
+You are welcome to add your own styles to `DraggableProps.style` – but please do not remove or replace any of the properties.

 ##### `draggableProps` Type information